AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

     self.myService.person(identifier: identifier) {
       (person, error) in

-      /* do not forget to dispatch to main */ DispatchQueue.main.async {
+      /* do not forget to dispatch to the main queue */ DispatchQueue.main.async {

         if let error = error {